bronzehedwick/chrisdeluca/content/article/getting-a-transplant.md

 topics = [ "Leukemia" ]
 +++

 I apologize for not posting for a while, but I&#8217;ve been busy, and busy equals news, so here it is: I am going to get the stem cell transplant.
-In fact, I&#8217;m being admitted into the hospital today (January 12th).
+In fact, I&#8217;m being admitted into the hospital today (Jan.
+12th).

 <!--more-->